What is COVID-19 Asian American Oral History Project?

 - Visit the Asian American Oral History Project website (https://asianheritage.commons.gc.cuny.edu) and see example oral history videos.

-- If you are interested in contributing to the oral history project, contact Prof. Tomonori Nagano at email@example.com to make an appointment for an interview.
-The interview usually takes between 10-15 min.
+- If you are interested in participating in this oral history project, make an appointment for your interview at https://bit.ly/OralHist2021.
+The interview usually takes between 20-30 min.